Nocturnes, Op. 27 (Chopin): No. 1 in C♯ minor

 The opening alternates between major and minor and uses wide arpeggios, commonly found in other nocturnes as well, in the left hand; such arpeggios require a wide left hand to play smoothly.
 James Huneker commented that the piece is "a masterpiece", pointing to the "morbid, persistent melody" of the left hand.
 The più mosso uses mostly triplets in the left-hand and modulates to A♭ major in measure 49.
 It ends with a cadenza before transitioning back to the primary theme.
 For David Dubal, the più mosso has a "restless, vehement power".
 Huneker also likens the più mosso to a work by Beethoven due to the agitated nature of this section.
 The coda "reminds the listener of Chopin's seemingly inexhaustible prodigality" according to Dubal while Huneker calls it a "surprising climax followed by sunshine" before returning to the opening theme.

-In theatre

 The first duet of the ballet In the Night by Jerome Robbins (1970) was choreographed to this piece.